Chinchilla (language model): Models

 It is named "chinchilla" because it is a further development over a previous model family named Gopher.
 Both model families were trained in order to investigate the scaling laws of large language models.

 It claimed to outperform GPT-3.
 It considerably simplifies downstream utilization because it requires much less computer power for inference and fine-tuning.
 Based on the training of previously employed language models, it has been determined that if one doubles the model size, one must also have twice the number of training tokens.
 This hypothesis has been used to train Chinchilla by DeepMind.
-Similar to Gopher in terms of cost, Chinchilla has 70B parameters and four times as much data.
+Similar to Gopher in terms of cost, Chinchilla has 70B parameters and four times as much data (1.4T tokens vs. 300B).

 Chinchilla has an average accuracy of 67.5% on the Measuring Massive Multitask Language Understanding (MMLU) benchmark, which is 7% higher than Gopher's performance.
 Chinchilla was still in the testing phase as of January 12, 2023.

 Chinchilla contributes to developing an effective training paradigm for large autoregressive language models with limited compute resources.
 The Chinchilla team recommends that the number of training tokens is twice for every model size doubling, meaning that using larger, higher-quality training datasets can lead to better results on downstream tasks.

 It has been used for the Flamingo vision-language model.